moeb8001/facetrackingcamera/README.md

 #Compact design: the PiCamera is small and lightweight, making it easy to integrate into your projects.
 You can easily mount it on a tripod or attach it to your Raspberry Pi using a servo motor.

-### Main Components:
-1. Raspberry pi 4 x1
-1. Pi camera (V1.3) x1
-1. Servo motors x2

-For a detailed bill of material refer to the [Bill_Of_Materials.xlsx](https://github.com/moeb8001/facetrackingcamera/blob/main/Bill_Of_Materials.xlsx) in the Repository.